sirigadipudi/sirigadipudi/publications.md

 -  R. Gandikota and D. Mishra, "How You See Me: Understanding Convolutional Neural Networks" TENCON 2019 - 2019 IEEE Region 10 Conference (TENCON), 2019, pp. 2069-2073, doi: 10.1109/TENCON.2019.8929603. [[**Link**]](https://ieeexplore.ieee.org/document/8929603)

 ## Publications Under Review
--  R. Gandikota , A. Sharma, M. M. "Pixel Noise Detection in Raw Satellite Data: A Novel Approach", in progress for 2022 IEEE International Geoscience and Remote Sensing Symposium
+-  R. Gandikota , A. Sharma, M. M. "Pixel Noise Detection in Raw Satellite Data: A Novel Approach", in progress for 2022 IEEE International Geoscience and Remote Sensing Symposium (IGARSS'22)

 -  R. Gandikota , A. Sharma, M. M and V. M. Bothale.
-"DisMon-GAN: 24X7 All-Weather Disaster Monitoring using  Self-Attention GAN for Optical Data Synthesis from SAR Imagery" in progress for IEEE conference on computer vision and pattern recognition (CVPR)
+"DisMon-GAN: 24X7 All-Weather Disaster Monitoring using  Self-Attention GAN for Optical Data Synthesis from SAR Imagery" in progress for IEEE conference on computer vision and pattern recognition (CVPR'22)

 ## Publications In Process
 -  R. Gandikota, "Class-Net: A Novel Deep Learning Architecture with Peer-Learning"